Sharonyel/code-quiz/README.md

 * You will be given the opportunity to ener you name to the High score list
 * You will have the option to Play again, go back or clear the high scores.

+ Project source can be downloaded from (https://sharonyel.github.io/code-quiz/)
+ ---

 License
 ---